Parent/Family Frequently Asked Questions

-- Encourage your son/daughter to be a part of the University community and to take advantage of its many resources.
+- Encourage your student to be a part of the University community and to take advantage of its many resources.

 Who is actually in charge of the fraternities and sororities?

-Individual chapters elect officers to manage the day to day operations of the chapter.
+Individual chapters elect student officers to manage the day to day operations of the chapter.
 These officers are assisted by alumni who act as advisors.
-Each chapter is also responsible to report to their inter/national organization, which offers support, advise and direction through paid professional staff and regional volunteers.
+Each chapter is also responsible to report to their inter/national organization, which offers support, advice and direction through paid professional staff and regional volunteers.

-Rutgers University operates the Office of Fraternity and Sorority Affairs and employs three professional staff members to advise and support the recognized fraternities/sororities.
+Rutgers University operates the Office of Fraternity and Sorority Affairs and employs four professional staff members to advise and support the recognized fraternities/sororities.
 You can contact OFSA at 848-932-7692.

-My son/daughter participated in recruitment but wasn’t asked to join.
+My student participated in recruitment but wasn’t asked to join.
 Why?
 Now what?

-What sort of things might my son/daughter experience as a new member?
+What sort of things might my student experience as a new member?

-The new member process can take no longer then eight weeks as per Rutgers University policy.
-Your son or daughter should receive a calendar of events from the New Member Educator (the student charged with the responsibility of administering the new member program) at their first meeting.
+The new member process can take no longer then eight weeks as per Rutgers University policy (most new member programs are typically 6 weeks long).
+Your student should receive a calendar of events from the New Member Educator (the student charged with the responsibility of administering the new member program) at their first meeting.

-Typically you can expect your son or daughter to have a weekly meeting with the rest of the students who are joining and the New Member Educator.
-At these meetings students usually participate in teambuilders, learn fraternity/sorority history, organizational structure, talk about the requirements they must meet in order to become an initiated member, etc. Nothing in these meetings is secret.
+Typically you can expect your student to have one or two weekly meetings with the rest of the students who are joining and the New Member Educator.
+At these meetings students usually participate in teambuilders, learn fraternity/sorority history, organizational structure, talk about the requirements they must meet in order to become an initiated member, etc. OFSA policy limits the time spent in the new member program to no more than ten (10) hours per week.
+Nothing in these meetings is secret.